A foreclosed home is still a viable option for people who want to get into the real estate market but cannot afford a

 The Importance of Your Credit

 Even if the foreclosed home sells for a relatively low asking price, it’s still likely to cost a pretty penny.
 Therefore, it’s essential to save the most money as possible, so that you’re able to comfortably afford your future mortgage payments, as well as your other regular expenses.
 One way you can do that is by securing an affordable interest rate for those payments, which you can accomplish by having your credit score in good shape before you apply for financing.

 In Canada, credit scores range from 300 to 900.
 A score of 680 or higher is a sign of good credit.
 Your lender will consider you more creditworthy for it and will offer you the best approval chances and interest rates for it.
 While you can, of course, still secure financing with a lower score, your interest rate will be higher the lower your score is.
 So, by raising your score and improving the look of your credit report as much as you can, you’ll be effectively saving yourself money over the course of your new mortgage.
 From then on, as long as you make your mortgage payments on time and in full, you’ll be strengthening your credit and putting yourself in range of better approval odds and interest rates for any credit products you apply for down the line.

-Trying to buy a house in Canada with bad credit?
-Check this out.
+Find out how to buy a house with bad credit.

 Buying a Foreclosed Home?
 Loans Canada Can Help